 causes the cluster log to become very verbose, and to grow

 quite rapidly in size, in direct proportion to the number of

-cluster nodes and the amount of activity in the MySQL Cluster.
+cluster nodes and the amount of activity in the NDB Cluster.